Team AckoJul 29, 2021

 If you are looking for an electric car for your short daily commutes, then an EV is worth the money as it will reduce your commute costs in the long run.
 The maintenance cost of an electric car is also less when compared to a conventional car.
 But EV is not a practical option if you are travelling long-distance, as there is a lack of charging stations across the country.

-The following factors determine the range of an electric car:
+What factors determine the driving range of an electric car?

 The battery pack is the most important component of an electric car.
 It stores electrical energy and powers the electric motors.
 The battery pack is also the most expensive component of an EV.